 For inclusion in the National List, the GM variety is tested for one year.
 The null hypothesis is tested based on the results after one year (with the exception of the added characteristic).
 After one year of testing, the variety can be included in the National List if the GM variety is identical to the original variety.
 The derived GM variety can be re-tested if there is a reason for the deviation from the null hypothesis which is not caused by the GM itself (e.g. germination power / emergence).
 Insufficient reliability of the trial or doubt concerning the validity of the null hypothesis for one or more characteristics may be a reason to test a derived variety for a second year.
-If a positive decision on VCU is arrived at, but Plant Breeders' Rights have not yet been granted (due to unfinished DUS testing, for example), the derived variety does not need to be retested.
-When Plant Breeders' Rights are granted, the derived GM variety will then be included in the National List.
+If a positive decision on VCU is arrived at, but Plant Breeders' Rights have not yet been granted (due to unfinished DUS testing, for example), the derived Variety will then be included in the National List.